 - You are encouraged to complete the patient questionnaire frankly and without reservation.

-- Discuss your concerns with the Nurse Unit Manager, your doctor or the Director of Nursing.
+- Discuss your concerns with the Nurse Unit Manager, your doctor or the Director of Clinical Services.

 - Write to the Hospitals Chief Executive Officer setting out details of matters that concern you, and offer helpful criticism or suggestions.